Serving

 Prep

-A nice, simple stir fry with good flavor - great for days when you're not up to anything more complex.
-This recipe lends itself to many variations, both vegetarian and non-vegetarian.
+A nice, simple stir fry with good flavor, also made with Shanghai bok choy.
+This recipe lends itself to many variations.
 Use as a side dish or as a light vegetarian main dish.
+See also Chicken with Yu Choy and Pork with Yu Choy.

 1